 How to Serve Sweet and Sour Chicken Meatballs

-I was inspired to serve this with bell peppers because Sweet and Sour Chicken is typically served with crunchy bell peppers and pineapples.
+My favorite way to enjoy these sweet and sour meatballs is with with sautéed red, orange or green bell peppers because Sweet and Sour Chicken is typically served with crunchy bell peppers and pineapples.

-With that said, I highly recommend sautéing some red and/or orange bell peppers with cooking oil and a little salt and serving it on the side because that tangy sauce and the bell peppers compliment each other in taste and textures so very well!
+Saute the red and/or orange bell peppers with cooking oil and a little salt and serving it on the side because that tangy sauce and the bell peppers complement each other in taste and textures so very well!

 And last but by no means the least, a little Jasmine rice to soak up every last bit of the sauce and not let it go to waste.
 Because you just must.